withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### React components vs Astro components
 Gatsby's `.js` or `.jsx` components (including pages and layouts) are exported functions that return page templating.

 Astro's `.astro` pages, layouts and components are not written as exported functions.
-Instead, you'll split your code into a "code fence" and a body exclusively for the HTML you generate.
+Instead, JavaScript is contained within a "code fence" and the body is exclusively for the HTML you generate.

 ### GraphQL data layer